How to use the box breathing technique

 And while there are many different forms of relaxation techniques and deep breathing strategies, researchers say that the box technique itself is "particularly helpful with relaxation" before, during, and after moments of high stress.

-As the four sides of a box implies, the box technique involves four deep-breathing steps.
+As the four sides of a box imply, the box technique involves four deep-breathing steps.
 You move through each step while visualising the four sides of a square or a box:

 Breathe in for four seconds